-CBRE deployed a new Global Procurement Policy in 2022, integrating sustainability and diversity standard requirements.
-In addition to our assessment of suppliers to meet our business requirements, supplier selection criteria include their performance in relation to environmental impact, management of labor and human rights, and ethical, social and responsible procurement practices.
+CBRE's Global Procurement Policy integrates sustainability and diversity standard requirements.
+In addition to our assessment of suppliers to ensure they meet our business requirements, supplier selection criteria include their performance in relation to environmental impact, management of labour and human rights, and ethical, social and responsible procurement practices.
+In 2023, CBRE improved our supplier selection processes by updating the Sustainability & Diversity criteria in Requests for Proposals, strengthening the weighting these themes hold in overall supplier selection decisions.